jupyter/nbviewer.org-deploy/README.md

 We're mostly trying to move away from that, but tasks are infrequent enough.
 Let's not add to them, though.

-## Automation progress
+## Automation

-- helm upgrade is now in `.github/workflows/cd.yml`
+- helm upgrade happens when PRs are merged in `.github/workflows/cd.yml`
-- updating nbviewer is still manual (`config.yaml` and `cd.yaml`)
+- The nbviewer repo is automatically checked for updates in `.github/workflows/watch-dependencies`

 ## Quickstart: upgrading nbviewer

-nbviewer helm upgrades are deployed via github actions.
+nbviewer publishes its images automatically.
+If a change you want to deploy was merged recently, make sure to wait for the image to be published to Docker Hub (takes a few minutes).

+Checking for nbviewer updates and deploying to nbviewer.org is done automatically every day.

+To manually run a check for the latest version of nbviewer, run the [watch-dependencies](https://github.com/jupyter/nbviewer.org-deploy/actions/workflows/watch-dependencies.yaml) action.
+This should open a PR with any changes.

+You can also check for updates manually with `python3 scripts/update-nbviewer.py`, and open a PR yourself.

+When that PR is merged, the updated nbviewer will be deployed.

+### Upgrading details

-The nbviewer version is current in two palaces:
+The nbviewer version is current in two places:

 - the _chart_ version in `.github/workflows/cd.yml`
 - the _image_ version in `config/nbviewer.yaml`